FredericGariepy/TCM_SEC_Notebook/Python 201/content/Extending/Sockets/HowTo.md

 Find the socket listening (waiting for connections)
 > TCP    127.0.0.7:8080         0.0.0.0:0              LISTENING

-Open up Putty to test the connection (see images)
+Open up Putty to test the connection
 | Option | Setting |
 | - | - |
 | Host Name | 127.0.0.7 |